Know the Laws: Kentucky

 If you are a minor (under 18) trying to get a protective order against someone in your family, you will need an adult family member to file for an order on your behalf.**

 In Kentucky, you may apply for a protection order against a current or former same-sex partner who you have lived with or have legally adopted a child with.
 However, judges do not always rule consistently in these cases.
 Please talk to someone at a local domestic violence organization for help determining how a judge is likely to rule on your case.
-To find help in your state, please click on the Where to Find Help tab at the top of this page.
+To find help, please click on the KY Where to Find Help page.

 * KRS § 403.720(2)